Camp Belknap: Community

 The camp maintains one of the few extant Woodcraft Circles in the nation and continues, with some modernizations and liberties, the Woodcraft ceremony created in the early 20th century by Ernest Thompson Seton, an award-winning wildlife illustrator, naturalist, expert in Native American sign language, and a founder of the Boy Scouts of America.
 Seton created Woodcraft and the ceremonial lighting of its four lamps (Fortitude, Truth, Beauty, and Love) to highlight the strength of Native American culture and its usefulness to modern young people.
-Camp Belknap's entire community gathers as the Bald Eagle Tribe each Sunday night at dusk around a bonfire for games, stories, song, and to initiate new braves.
+Camp Belknap's entire community gathers as the Bald Eagle Tribe each Sunday night at dusk around a bonfire for games, stories, song, and to initiate new members.

 Longtime waterfront director Dr. Chris Thurber, psychologist at Phillips Exeter Academy, is a nationally known expert on homesickness.
 His studies indicate that 83% of campers experience homesickness on at least one occasion at camp.
 He not only helps teach Belknap leaders how to counsel homesick campers, but also lectures and writes on the subject for the American Camp Association and other outlets.